Kawasaki YPX: Design and development

+It was also speculated that other Asian aerospace manufacturers, such as the Taiwanese firm Aerospace Industrial Development Corporation (AIDC), could become partners on the YPX project if it were merged with a separate proposal made by Tokyo Governor Shintaro Ishihara for the development of a multi-national Asian airliner.

+However, various uncertainties remained in the late 2000s.
+Specifically, no engine selection had not been announced.
+Additionally, market research conducted during the late 2000s determined that airlines would typically require substantial greater savings before they would back a new entrant to the market; European carriers reportedly sought at least a 30 percent reduction in operating costs.
+Political and competitive constraints on the YPX initiative also existed as, while JADC would have been resistive to any shrinkage that would cause it to overlap with the then-in development Mitsubishi Regional Jet (seating between 76 and 92 passengers), Kawasaki would have likely also sought to avoid expanding the prospective airliner to the extent that it would result in head-to-head competition with both Airbus and Boeing airliners in a larger size category.

-In 2012, the Ministry of Defense and Kawasaki Heavy Industries pointed out that "a passenger aircraft based almost entirely on the XP-1 would have little marketability, and would require significant design changes that would be almost completely new, making it difficult to justify."
+During 2012, the Ministry of Defense and Kawasaki Heavy Industries pointed out that "a passenger aircraft based almost entirely on the XP-1 would have little marketability, and would require significant design changes that would be almost completely new, making it difficult to justify."
 Civilian aircraft of this class are usually twin-engine aircraft due to cost and fuel efficiency considerations, and the Ministry of Defense's documents show a conceptual drawing of a twin-engine aircraft, but the prototype P-1 is equipped with four domestically produced turbofan engines at the request of the Japan Maritime Self-Defense Force, and would require significant modifications.
-On March 26, 2013, Kawasaki Heavy Industries stated that there were "no concrete moves" to convert the aircraft into a passenger aircraft.
+On 26 March 2013, Kawasaki commented that there had not been any "no concrete moves" to convert the P-1 into a passenger aircraft.
+Into the mid 2010s, the YPX was still being mentioned as a speculative project.